Monthly Newsletter - News and Schedules

 The Offspring of Selyvria and Guardian of Aegina, the true friend of virtue who appeared in the last years.
 Oh Nectarios we faithful honor you as a godly servant of Christ!
 For you bring forth healings of every kind for those who piously cry out: Glory to Christ who has glorified you, Glory to him who made you wondrous, glory to him who workest healings for all through you.

 The translations of hymns are under copyright and used by permission.
 All rights reserved.
-These works may not be further reproduced, in print or on other websites or in any other form, without the prior written authorization of the copyright holder: Resurrectional Apolytikion in Plagal of the First Tone © Narthex Press; Apolytikion for Forefeast of the Theophany in the Fourth Tone © Holy Transfiguration Monastery; Seasonal Kontakion in the Fourth Tone © Holy Transfiguration Monastery.
+These works may not be further reproduced, in print or on other websites or in any other form, without the prior written authorization of the copyright holder: Resurrectional Apolytikion in Second Tone © Narthex Press; Apolytikion for Afterfeast of the Presentation in the First Tone © Narthex Press; Seasonal Kontakion in the First Tone © Narthex Press.

 Gospel and Epistle Readings

-The reading is from St. Paul's Second Letter to Timothy 4:5-8.
+The reading is from St. Paul's Second Letter to the Corinthians 6:1-10.

 Donate to St Nectarios Online

 The donation link is also available on the St. Nectarios Website.

 Portions are generated by BULLETIN BUILDER © 2021 Greek Orthodox Archdiocese of America.